medusajs/medusa/docs/content/advanced/backend/batch-jobs/customize-import.md

 ### 1. Create a File

-You must store batch job strategies in the `src/strategies` directory of your Medusa server.
+You must store batch job strategies in the `src/strategies` directory of your Medusa backend.
 They are either TypeScript or JavaScript files.

 So, for example, you can create the file `src/strategies/import.ts`.